 This page last modified:

-3MBS was conceived by music fan and radio engineer Brian Cabena in 1968 to address the lack of classical music being played on the radio.
-Cabena wrote a letter to The Age newspaper, calling for interest in a listener-run classical music radio station.
-200 people attended that first meeting and founded the Music Broadcasting Society of Victoria Limited – though the station’s first broadcast was still some years away.
+3MBS Fine Music Melbourne was conceived by music fan and radio engineer Brian Cabena in 1968 to address the lack of classical music being broadcast on the radio.
+Cabena wrote a letter to The Age newspaper calling for interest in a listener-run classical music radio station.
+Two hundred people attended that first meeting and founded the Music Broadcasting Society of Victoria Limited – though the station’s first broadcast was still some years away.

-In 2007, 3MBS relocated from Brian Cabena’s original shopfront in Kew to our current home within the beautiful cultural precinct of the Abbotsford Convent.
+In 2007, the station relocated from Brian Cabena’s original radio repair shopfront in Kew to the beautiful cultural precinct of the Abbotsford Convent.
 At the time of the move, the station looked to the future and invested in digital technology, incorporating digitally-linked studios and a performance studio (complete with control room) into the new premises.
 These excellent facilities are still in use today, and enable the station to record and broadcast in-house performances by local, national and international musicians.
 Further funding from subscriptions, donations, bequests and sponsorship continues to be sought in order to maintain and strategically upgrade these facilities.
-Substantial upgrades will occur in 2019, which will strengthen the station’s position as a major hub of Melbourne’s musical life.
+Substantial upgrades will occur in 2019, which will strengthen the station’s position as a major hub of Melbourne’s fine music community.